-One of our favorite places we visited on our holiday to the Amalfi Coast was the town of Amalfi itself.
+One of the prettiest places we visited on our trip to the Amalfi Coast was the town of Amalfi itself.
 Situated at the base of Monte Cerreto, Amalfi features some of the most dramatic scenery you can find along the coast.
-Much more rugged-looking than many of the other popular destinations along the coast, I took one look at Amalfi during our trip-planning and knew we had to add it to our itinerary.
+Much more rugged-looking than other popular destinations in the area, I took one look at Amalfi during our trip-planning and knew we had to add it to our itinerary.
 Little did I know, I’d fall in love with nearby Atrani Beach even more.

 The Town of Amalfi

-After a very scenic and somewhat harrowing bus ride from Sorrento to Amalfi which took some fairly tight turns along the cliffs, our bus let us off in the Marina Grande of Amalfi.
-I knew from research beforehand that Amalfi was much larger than its neighbors along the coast, but I wasn’t quite prepared for just how busy it would be.
+After a very scenic and somewhat harrowing bus ride from Sorrento to Amalfi which took some fairly tight turns along the cliffs, we were let off in the Marina Grande.
+I knew from research beforehand that the town of Amalfi was much larger than its neighbors along the coast, but I wasn’t quite prepared for just how busy it would be.
 I mean, there were people everywhere.

-Crowds aren’t really my thing, so I just sort of stood in one place and tried to take it all in first.
-The Marina Grande, where we had been let off, is located directly beside the Spiaggia Grande, and behind them both, separated by the main road, are loads of shops and restaurants and everything else you’d find in a town of this size.
-Rising up above all of it is the mountainous scenery I had been looking forward to seeing for months.
+Crowds aren’t really my thing, so I just sort of stood in one place and tried to take it all in at first.
+The Marina Grande is located directly beside the Spiaggia Grande, and behind them both, separated by the main road, are loads of shops and restaurants and everything else you’d find in a town of this size.
+Rising up above it all was the mountainous scenery I had been looking forward to seeing for months.

 As for where to eat, I highly recommend Le Arcate on Atrani Beach.
-You can eat in their restaurant, but they also provide take-away if you want to enjoy your meal seaside.
-Their food is incredible and very reasonably priced, considering the location.
-My favorite part, though, was watching the chefs in action through the open window!
+You can dine in their restaurant, but they also provide take-away if you want to enjoy your meal seaside.
+Their food is incredible and very reasonably priced.
+My favorite part, though, was watching the chefs in action through the open window.